jjatria/cpran-www/docs/plugins/utils/index.md

       appendInfoLine: "An error was encountered, but we sailed past it" endif

 Error handling in Praat is limited, and is mostly restricted exclusively to the use of the `nowarn` and `nocheck` directives, which swallow all warnings and errors respectively.
 However, these can only be applied under certain circumstances, and can only apply to a specific line.

 The `@try` procedure takes a single string of code (which could be a single line or a block of code represented by a string containing separating newlines) and executes that in a safe manner, such that even if execution of those lines crashes due to some unexpected reason, the execution of the larger script will not.

 Any changes in the selection that result from the _successful_ completion of the code passed as the argument to `@try` will be kept.
+Otherwise, the selection active at the time `@try` was called will be restored.

+Objects created during execution of failing code will be removed automatically.
+If this is not desirable, this behaviour can be modified by setting the `try.remove_on_fail` variable to a false value.

 Control variables are also provided to make it easy to check whether any errors were encountered.
 The `.return` variable will be true if the code executed without errors, and false otherwise.
 For convenience, a separate variable `.catch` is provided with the opposite meaning: true on error, false on success.

 Despite the name of the variable, it is not possible at this point to actually _catch_ the error.
 All this procedure does it to make it possible to `nocheck` larger blocks of code.

-Since the code that is passed to `@try` is executed by a separate instance of the interpreter, the variables in that code will exist on an entirely separate scope from the rest of the script.
+Since the code that is passed to `@try` is executed by a separate instance of the interpreter, the variables in that code will exist on an entirely separate scope from the rest of the script, and will not be available in the calling script.
+Likewise, the script that is "tried" will not have access to the variables in the calling script.

 It is not possible also to pass arguments to the tried code.
 To bypass this issue, save them in an object (a Strings or a Table object might be suitable) and read them from there.

+### `trace.proc`

+#### trace: message$
+{: #trace }

+    include path/to/trace.proc
+    @trace: "Not printed"

+    trace.enable = 1
+    @trace: "Printed to STDOUT"

+    trace.output$ = preferencesDirectory$ + "/praat.log"
+    @trace: "Append " + string$(number) + " to a file"

+Prints a trace message, either to STDOUT or to a file.
+Because of the way procedures parse their arguments, the message passed to `@trace` must be a single string, which means that any number-to-string conversion must be done manually.

+The behaviour of this procedure is controlled at runtime by a number of different global flags:

+`trace.enable`
+  : If true, the procedure prints the message.
+Otherwise, this procedure
+    does nothing.
+False by default.
+`trace.output$`
+  : The filename of an external trace file.
+If empty, the trace is printed
+    to the Info window (or STDOUT) instead.
+Empty by default.
+`trace.cleared`
+  : If false, the device (file or Info window) will be cleared before
+    printing the next message.
+Otherwise, messages will be appended.
+By default, it is set to true when priting to a file, and false otherwise.
+`trace.level`
+  : In addition to `trace.enable`, the procedure will only print when this
+    variable has a value greater than 1.
+This is useful for dynamically increasing or decreasing the verbosity of a script.
+Set to 1 by default.

+The default values of these flags mean that, unless action is taken, this procedure will produce no output.

 ### `require.proc`